 Using common passwords and not changing them regularly can make your organization an easy target for cybercriminals.

 Here are some tips on how you can follow password best practices.

-- Never use same password for more than one accounts.
+- Never use the same password for more than one account.

 - Use a combination of numbers, letters and symbols when keeping a password.